Commercial content | 18+ | T&C's Apply

 The current Walsall players list consists of 31 members of the first team squad, supported by the Walsall Youth and Reserves teams.

-The current Walsall player of the year is Adam Chambers.
+The current Walsall player of the year is Joe Edwards.

 Notable ex Walsall players include Gilbert Alsop, Bill Guttridge, Tony Richards, Colin Taylor, David Kelly, Michael Ricketts, Adrian Viveash and Anthony Gerrard.

-The current Walsall manager is Jon Whitney.
-Whitney took over the Walsall manager position in March 2016, replacing Sean O’Driscoll.
-Whitney had been caretaker boss of the club from November to December in 2015, before O’Driscoll was appointed on a permanent basis.
+The current Walsall manager is Dean Keates.
+Keates took over the Walsall manager position in March 2018, replacing Jon Whitney.
+Whitney had been caretaker boss of the club from November to December in 2015, before Sean O’Driscoll was appointed on a permanent basis, and took the job permanently after O'Driscoll left the club.

 The longest serving man in Walsall manager history is Bill Moore.
 Moore took charge of 332 matches from 1957 to 1963.